Written By: Neta Gotlieb, Nina Thigpen, & Caroline Kryder

 Oura measures your nighttime body temperature relative to your personalized baseline, so you can easily see when your temperature starts to drop near menstruation or changes for each cycle phase.

-Nocturnal Oura temperature deviation exhibits a biphasic pattern across the cycle [Learn more], and researchers have found that the continuous temperature signal gives users the tools so that they can interpret their data, which an oral thermometer can’t do well, like the preovulatory LH surge [Learn More].
+Nocturnal Oura temperature deviation exhibits a biphasic pattern across the cycle, and researchers have found that the continuous temperature signal gives members the tools so they can interpret their data, which an oral thermometer can’t do well, like the preovulatory LH surge.

 In the graph below, you can see an example of temperature rising and falling over three cycles for one individual.
 Using this distinct pattern, Oura researchers can investigate how cycles change over the course of many days or months.